New Castle, Delaware: 17th century

+18th century

 Prior to the establishment of Penn's Philadelphia, New Castle was a center of government.
-After being transferred to Penn, Delaware's Swedish, Dutch, and English residents used to the relaxed culture of the Restoration monarchy grew uncomfortable with the more conservative Quaker influence, so Delaware petitioned for a separate legislature, which was finally granted in 1702.
+After being transferred to Penn, Delaware's Swedish, Dutch, and English residents became accustomed to the relaxed culture of the Restoration monarchy and grew uncomfortable with the more conservative Quaker influence, so Delaware petitioned for a separate legislature, which was finally granted in 1702.
 Delaware formally broke from Pennsylvania in 1704.
 New Castle again became the seat of the colonial government, thriving with the various judges and lawyers that fueled the economy.
 Many smaller houses were torn down and replaced in this era.
-In February, 1777, John McKinly was elected the first President of Delaware (a title later renamed "Governor").
+In February, 1777, John McKinly was elected the first President of Delaware, a title later renamed "Governor".
 During the Revolution, when New Castle was besieged by William Howe, the government elected to move its functions south to Dover in May, 1777.
-McKinley was captured by the British and held prisoner for several months.
+McKinly was captured by the British and held prisoner for several months.
 New Castle remained the county seat until after the Civil War, when that status was transferred to Wilmington.
-Three signers of the Declaration of Independence were from New Castle—Thomas McKean, George Read, and George Ross.
+Three of the 56 signers of the Declaration of Independence were from New Castle: Thomas McKean, George Read, and George Ross.

+19th century

 The 16 mi portage between the Delaware River and Chesapeake Bay saved a 400 mi trip around the Delmarva Peninsula, so this brought passengers, goods, and business to New Castle's port.
 In the years following the Revolution, a turnpike was built to facilitate travel between the two major waterways.
 Later, New Castle became the eastern terminus of the New Castle and Frenchtown Railroad, the second-oldest rail line in the country, launched in 1828 with horse-drawn rail cars, then converting to steam power when an engine was purchased from Great Britain in 1832.
 The line traversed the Delmarva Peninsula, running to the Elk River, Maryland, from where passengers changed to packet boats for further travel to Baltimore and points south.
 This helped the New Castle economy to further boom; however, by 1840, rail lines were in place between Philadelphia and Baltimore, which had a stop in Wilmington, thus leaving New Castle to deal with a substantial decline in traffic and revenue.

 The decline in New Castle's economy had the long-range fortunate effect of preventing most residents from making any significant structural changes to their homes.
-So, the many buildings of historic New Castle look much as they did in the colonial and Federal periods.
+The many buildings of historic New Castle have largely not been upgraded or restored and appear much as they did in the Colonial and Federal periods.